• Menu

 19. Bears vs. Babies

-The packaging is not the only thing silly about this game.
-Using cards to build super creative monsters is the goal.
-The more outrageous your monster, the more points you earn.
-This is best played with kids 6 and up.
+The packaging is not the only silly thing about this game!
+Use the cards to build super-creative monsters and then pit your monsters against the ones that your family members have built to host head-to-head battles!
+The more outrageous your monster, the more points you’ll earn.
+This is best played with kids aged ten and up.

 Learn More: Dad Suggests